afrench14/CropSimulation-OOP/README.md

-# ObjectOriented
-this project is my object oriented code throught my Alevel portion in college.
+My object oriented code based on a crop simulation through an a level module in college.